Ädelost

-Ädelost (meaning "noble cheese" or "fine cheese") is blue cheese from Sweden, made from pasteurized cow's milk.
+Ädelost (literally meaning "noble cheese" or "fine cheese") is blue cheese from Sweden, made from pasteurized cow's milk.
 Swedish-made cheese, which is called "ädelost" or "ädel", is generally made from cow's milk and can be said to be a Swedish version of the French blue cheese.

 Notable characteristics

 Notable characteristics include a light cream color with evenly distributed blue-gray veins and a sharp, salty flavor.
 The cheese has a slightly moldy rind and typically comes in cylinders of 18 cm in diameter by 10 cm in height, with a finished weight of 2.5 kg. Ädelost has a fat content of 50% and ripens in 2 to 3 months.
 It is often used as a table cheese.